Menu

 Wuppertal Institute Wuppertal | Berlin

-The Wuppertal Institute is a leading international think tank for sustainability research focused on impacts and practical application.
-Since it was founded in 1991, the Wuppertal Institute’s core mission has been to contribute towards the achievement of the Sustainable Development Goals.
-One particular focus is on showcasing and actively helping to shape transformation processes for a climate-friendly and resource-efficient world.
-To this end, the work of the Institute’s scientists includes researching and developing practical guidelines and strategies at all levels – locally, in Germany, in Europe and all around the world.
-With its interdisciplinary team of 250 staff, its transdisciplinary and transformative approach to research, and its involvement in a wide range of scientific networks, the Institute is in an excellent position to fulfil its mission.
+The Wuppertal Institute is an implementation-oriented research institute for sustainability and transformation research with a focus on impact and practical application.
+Since its foundation in 1991, the institute’s core mission has been to contribute to the achievement of global sustainability goals.
+Particular emphasis lies on showcasing and actively shaping transformation processes for a climate-friendly and resource-efficient world.
+To this end, the work of the institute’s scientists includes researching and developing practical guidelines and strategies for business, politics and society – at local level, in Germany, in Europe and around the world.
+With its interdisciplinary team of more than 300 employees, its transdisciplinary and transformative research approach, and its involvement in diverse scientific networks, the institute is in an excellent position to fulfil its mission.

-The Wuppertal Institute is organised into 13 research units within four divisions: Future Energy and Industry Systems; Energy, Transport and Climate Policy; Sustainable Production and Consumption; and Circular Economy.
-Since the Institute was founded in 1991, the number of research scientists it employs has increased more than fivefold.
-At present, it has 250 employees, over 50 per cent of whom are women.
-The Institute’s researchers currently supervise around 170 projects in 70 countries, publish 200 scientific publications annually, hold 40 university teaching posts and deliver about 500 talks each year.
-With more than 3,000 reports in the media that are either about the Institute or relate to its work, its employees actively share their research findings with the worlds of politics, business and society.
-Although it receives basic funding from the state government of North Rhine-Westphalia, which is also the sole shareholder in the non-profit limited company, the Institute is mainly financed by external bodies.
+The Wuppertal Institute is organised into 15 research units within four divisions: Future Energy and Industry Systems; Energy, Transport and Climate Policy; Sustainable Production and Consumption; and Circular Economy.
+Since the institute was founded in 1991, the number of scientists it employs has increased more than sixfold.
+At present, it has more than 300 employees, with women accounting for over 50 per cent.
+The institute’s researchers currently supervise around 150 projects in 50 countries, publish some 350 scientific publications annually, teach 20 courses at universities and colleges and deliver about 450 scientific lectures each year.
+With more than 4,000 media reports that either report on the institute or refer to its work, its employees actively communicate their research findings to politics, business and society.
+Although the institute receives basic funding from the state of North Rhine-Westphalia, the sole shareholder in the non-profit limited company, it is mainly financed by third-party funds.

 © JRF e.V.